 Vendeur : ThriftBooks-Atlanta, AUSTELL, GA, Etats-Unis

 Hardcover.
-Etat : Good.
+Etat : Very Good.
 No Jacket.
-Missing dust jacket; Pages can have notes/highlighting.
-Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
-N° de réf. du vendeur G0198519710I3N01
+Former library book; Missing dust jacket; May have limited writing in cover pages.
+Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
+N° de réf. du vendeur G0198519710I4N11

 Quantité disponible : 1 disponible(s)